Selected Projects

 Other George’s, 2007

-In the summer of 2007, I traveled across Texas on commission by the University of Texas in search of a establishments that share the name George.
+In the summer of 2007, I traveled across Texas on commission by the University of Texas in search of establishments that share the name George.
 The project was conceived as a way to honor a large donor and prominent alumnus of the Law School, also named George, in lui of a monumental statue in his image.
-Other George’s is a permanent photography installation at University of Texas-Austin and a limited edition artist book that includes notes from my interactions with the people I met and photographed at other George’s.
+Other George’s is a long term photography installation at University of Texas-Austin and a limited edition artist book that includes notes from my interactions with the people I met and photographed at other George’s.

 “SARAH AND NEHA” FROM THE SILENCE BETWEEN